Does Homeowners Insurance Cover Earthquakes?

 Of course, if you live in a low-risk area, your earthquake policy will cost less, around only $300 a year.

-According to the Insurance Information Institute, earthquake insurance costs as little as fifty cents per $1,000 of coverage.
+According to the Insurance Information Institute, earthquake insurance costs as little as fifty cents per $1,000 coverage.

-So, if your home is worth $250,000, the cost of your earthquake policy will be only $125 per month.
+So, if your home is worth $250,000, your earthquake policy will cost only $125 per month.

 What is the Deductible for Earthquake Insurance?

-Your earthquake rider will have a separate deductible since it’s a separate policy from your standard homeowners insurance.
+Your earthquake rider will have a separate deductible since it's a separate policy from your standard homeowner's insurance.

 For example, say your earthquake deductible is 15% of your home's value of $300,000.